brisbanemakerspace/bms-wiki/services/job-completion.md

 * [Cricut](/tools/digifab/cricut)

 # How To Book
-Simply send us an email with the details and we'll let you know the expected time frame and cost, then confirm with you before proceeding.
+Simply send us an email [hello@brisbanemaker.space](mailto:hello@brisbanemaker.space) with the details and we'll let you know the expected time frame and cost, then confirm with you before proceeding.
 Generally we'll get back to you within a few hours during staffed hours.